Jimmy Somerville discography

 Subsequently, musician managed to secure a record deal with Gut Records, and to release a number of singles, some of which would garner attention within their genre.
 Among those were "Dark Sky", "Lay Down" and "Something to Live for".
 On 14 June 1999, his third solo album came, backed up in the U.S. later with a remix companion, Root Beer (2000).
 Nevertheless, unlike its supporting cuts, Manage the Damage suffered from a short-lived potential in general, and the label parted ways with their protégé.
 Shortly though, his rendition of "Can't Take My Eyes Off You" appeared on the spare soundtrack to the TV series Queer as Folk (2000), roofed by Almighty Records.
 In March 2001, the song resulted in his first chart entry in almost a decade in France.

 Following another four-year hiatus, Somerville—no longer part of the pop culture that brought him once a global recognition—pursued local options instead.
-Upon signing to Jinx Musix, he would present several further singles, particularly towards the German audience, and sealed them by introducing his forth studio set.
+Upon signing to Jinx Musix, he would present several further singles, particularly towards the German audience, and sealed them by introducing his fourth studio set.
 These included "It's So Good", "Come On" and the only charting "Ain't No Mountain High Enough".
 Distributed through BMG in few other countries, Home Again was issued on 8 November 2004 to friendly reviews, but a limited commercial performance.

 For the next years to come, much of his own output was showcased to his fanbase, primarily, in a virtual format.
 Apart from an acoustic collection of cover versions named Suddenly Last Summer (2009), artist also gradually published a trilogy of electronic EPs, such as Bright Thing (2010), Momentum (2011) and Solent (2012); all marketed via The Orchard online music distribution.
 Many of the compositions featured on those, would serve instrumental for the singer's most recent album entitled Homage, which was co-released on 6 March 2015 by German Membran and British Strike Force Entertainment to positive feedback from music critics, yet again moderate sales.